-Masses and Liturgies are celebrated regularly, usually on a Tuesday or Friday in the church at 9.00am.
+Masses and Liturgies are celebrated regularly, usually on a Friday in the church at 9.00am.
 Whole School Masses are prepared on a rostered basis by classroom teachers and the Assistant Principal Religious Education (APRE).
 Classes will also be involved in Parish Masses over the course of the year.
 Parents and friends are welcome to attend all liturgical celebrations.
-Pre Primary will attend Masses from Term 2.